ahsieh10/cs1380-m0-2/README.md

 ## Summary
 > Summarize your implementation, including key challenges you encountered

-My implementation comprises `<number>` software components, totaling `<number>` lines of code in the following languages: `<number>` lines of shell scripts and `<number>` of JavaScript code.
+My implementation comprises `30` software components, totaling `<number>` lines of code in the following languages: `285` lines of shell scripts and `281` of JavaScript code.
 Key challenges included `trying to understand how to write the ideal output with shell scripting, understanding how to write my own tests, and understanding the concept of stream processing (when I tried to search up shell commands, most of them dealt with files rather than input streams)`.

 ## Correctness & Performance Characterization
 > Describe how you characterized the correctness and performance of your implementation

 *Correctness*: My implementation passes `10` out of the `10` tests (`100`%) already provided for M0.
-I developed another `<number>` tests, which focus on `<..details>`.
-All these tests, combined take `<time>` to complete. `<additional approaches for increasing correctness confidence>`.
+I developed another `4` tests, which focus on `checking for edge cases relating to empty files in various components`.
+All these tests, combined take `1m4.874s` to complete. `I also made sure to manually run sandbox 2 and check to see if the output was well-formed`.

 *Performance*: Evaluating the entire system using the `time` command on the three sandboxes reports the following times: